 - Financial concerns like maintaining spousal health insurance, for example

-Like a decree of divorce, a decree of legal separation will absolve either party of legal and financial responsibility for the other (including child support, debt, taxes, etc.).
+Like a decree of divorce, a decree of separation will absolve either party of legal and financial responsibility for the other (including child support, debt, taxes, etc.).
 However, the marriage has not been terminated and the individuals may not remarry other people.

 How to Get a Legal Separation

 If you decide that legal separation is right for you, it can be obtained by filing an action alleging that the marriage has been irretrievably broken since Colorado is a no-fault state.
 These are the same grounds for divorce in the state.

 You are not required to have an attorney represent you for separation in the state, but with the long-term consequences, it is important to connect with a divorce attorney in Denver for assistance through the process.

 Do I Have to Be Legally Separated Before Getting a Divorce in Colorado?

 In Colorado, you do not need to undergo legal separation before filing for divorce.
 Legal separation in Denver is a reasonable option for couples who are still living together with higher than normal tensions at home.
 To learn more about the Denver legal separation process or to ensure that the actions taken do not have negative ramifications in the long haul, contact a divorce lawyer in Denver, Colorado.

 Is Colorado a 50/50 State in a Divorce?